emmawalshdev/The-Book-bar/testing.md

     - Resolution:
         - I first wrapped all submit buttons is an anchor tag, this did not work.
         - I next removed the following class from the buttons ```modal-trigger```.
-        - This solved the issue, no errors were printed the console and it worked as it should.
+        - This solved the issue, no errors were printed to the console and the modal worked as it should.
         - Thanks to the following thread on GitHub for helping me to solve this bug:
             - [GitHub thread](https://github.com/InfomediaLtd/angular2-materialize/issues/335)